IvanIsCoding/ResuLLMe/README.md

 ## 🛠 How It Works
 ResuLLMe now supports both OpenAI and Gemini, empowering the application to enhance résumés with even more powerful and diverse language models, providing users with smarter, more accurate career guidance.

+ResuLLMe accepts multiple input sources:
-ResuLLMe receives your previous CV as a PDF or Word Document.
+* Upload your existing CV as a PDF or Word Document
+* Provide your LinkedIn profile URL for scraping
+* Use both your résumé and LinkedIn profile for a more comprehensive result

 Then, it uses LLMs to:
 * Improve the résumé following published résumé guidelines by well-reputed schools
 * Convert the résumés to a JSON Resume format
 * Render the JSON resume using LaTeX to generate a new PDF of the enhanced resume

+### 🔎 LinkedIn Profile Scraping

+The LinkedIn profile scraping feature allows you to use your public LinkedIn profile as input instead of or alongside your traditional résumé.
+This is particularly useful when:
+* You don't have an up-to-date résumé but maintain your LinkedIn profile
+* You want to enhance your résumé with additional information from your LinkedIn profile
+* You're experimenting with different formats and want to compare outputs

+The scraper works with public LinkedIn profiles and extracts information such as:
+* Professional experience
+* Education history
+* Skills and endorsements
+* About section and other relevant profile content

 ## 🏃 Running